Cruise and marketing manager

 Kristiansund’s most popular attraction is actually located in the ocean, about 14 km outside of the city.
-After the summer season 2019, the tiny and beautiful island Grip has taken the lead on TripAdvisor and is now the best rated attraction in town.
+The tiny and beautiful island Grip has taken the lead on TripAdvisor and is now the best rated attraction in town.

 A visit to the nearby Atlantic Ocean Road is still the most popular shore excursion from the cruise port of Kristiansund.
 However, among individual tourist visiting Kristiansund, the island of Grip is rated on top with five bubbles.
 Another top-rated attraction is the iconic «Sundbåten» harbour boat.